 The Biology I test met all criteria for all content standards except in Depth-of-Knowledge Consistency, which was weakly met for Standards B.2, B.3, and B.4.

+The Biology I test met all criteria for all process standards except in Depth of Knowledge.

 The Biology I test met all criteria for all process standards except in Depth-of-Knowledge Consistency, which was weakly met for Standard PS.4, and not met for Standard PS.5.